sys42/docker-etcd/README.md

-# docker-etcd
+# Docker images for etcd and etcdctl

-Repackaging of etcd and etcdctl
+This repository contains only repackaged versions of [etcd and etcdctl](https://github.com/coreos/etcd).